Is it OK to switch psychiatrists?

 A patient who’s not confident with their psychiatrist’s diagnosis usually results in a lack of confidence in the medicine that has been prescribed.
 This becomes particularly relevant with complex conditions like bipolar II.
 If a single consultation leaves you feeling doubtful, a second opinion is highly advised.

-READ ALSO: How do you intimidate gaze?
+READ ALSO: How did you feel when fired?

 Can a doctor dismiss a patient in the middle of treatment?